Shivanikanodia/Fraud_Detection_Xgboost_FlaskAPI/README.md

 #### Objective of the Project:

-The objective of this project is to build a predictive model that classifies whether a given transaction is fraudulent or legitimate.
+The objective of this project is to build and deploy a predictive model that classifies whether a given transaction is fraudulent or legitimate.
 Detecting fraudulent transactions is critical in the financial and banking sectors to minimize monetary losses, protect customers, and maintain trust.

 ### Business Goal: